nazwhale/who-is-naz-2/src/blog-posts/agency.md

 They don’t follow up, explore, or try to understand the root cause.
 They assume someone else will deal with it, staying in their lane without moving the wider project forward.

+### Evidence of low agency: Complaining

+Complaining is a form of low agency.
+It's a way of avoiding action and passing the blame.

+##### High Agency Example:

+A PM feels frustrated by delays due to unclear ownership between teams.
+They write a concise note outlining the problem, propose a possible new process, and call a short sync with key people to align.

+The frustration is seen as an opportunity to make something better.

+##### Low Agency Example:

+That same PM spends 10 minutes in a meeting listing out problems.
+No action points, no clear proposals—just a list of what's broken.

+Everyone leaves the meeting feeling demotivated, not clearer, and nothing moves forward.

-### Nuance: Passing the Baton
+### The solution: Passing the Baton

-Ok so it's good to be high agency.
-But how about when the blocker is outside your circle of influence?
+How to shift from complaining to constructive action?
+Especially when the blocker is outside your circle of influence.

 ##### High Agency Example: